Remillard/VHDL-Mode/README.md

 Initially, the package relied upon the TextMate syntax file by Brian Padalino (after conversion to the ST3 YAML format).
 However after working with this syntax definition, it became apparent that this syntax file was dated, had some issues with certain syntactical structures, and did not conform well to scope naming best practices.
 An effort was undertaken to rewrite the syntax file from the language reference and incorporate meaningful and fine grained lexical scopes.
 Some VHDL-2008 constructs are handled gracefully, some constructs are handled accidentally, and some are not handled at all and further work will be performed to try to get everything well defined.

+Issues are tracked [here](https://github.com/Remillard/VHDL-Mode/issues "VHDL Mode Issue Tracker") on the project in GitHub.
+If that isn't possible, the plugin announcement on the Sublime Text forum is located [here](https://forum.sublimetext.com/t/vhdl-mode-for-sublime-text-3/29782 "VHDL Mode Announcement") and I can glean issues there as well and add them.

 Feature Set
 -----------
 * Port copying from entity or component declarations.